How to Enter Thailand? Quick Answers

 - 90 days: Citizens of five nations (Argentina, Brazil, Chile, Peru, and South Korea) receive a 90-day visa-free entry stamp into Thailand.

 - 60 days: Citizens of 93 nations including the UK, the US, the majority of Europe etc. receive a 60-day visa-free entry stamp into Thailand.
+(Can be extended to 90 days.)
 Here is the full list:

 Albania | Finland | Lithuania | San Marino |